 While we are increasingly being asked to refine our view of the world and the universe in which we live, one thing that we hold as constant is time.
-People say things like “you can’t turn back the hands of time,” “you can’t escape getting older” and the like.
-A new paper published in the journal Annalen der Physik challenges this, and if its authors, Dmitry Podolsky and Robert Lanza, theoretical physicists at Harvard University, are correct in their assumptions, then it could turn out that aging is all just in our heads.
+People often say things like “you can’t turn back the hands of time” or “you can’t escape getting older.”
+A new paper published in the journal Annalen der Physik, however, challenges this and if its authors Dmitry Podolsky and Robert Lanza, theoretical physicists at Harvard University, are correct in their assumptions, then it could turn out that aging is all just in our heads.

-The concepts presented in the paper are rather complex, so let’s try to break them down point by point as simply as possible:
+The concepts of time presented in the paper are rather complex, so let’s try to break them down point by point as simply as possible:

 The theories of relativity and quantum mechanics work on vastly different scales, with the former describing large objects moving at large distances (e.g. planets, stars, galaxies, universe), while the latter describes reality when observed at extremely close proximity (e.g. atoms, electrons).
 As a result, relativity is concerned with gravity, and quantum mechanics with the other three forces of nature, namely electromagnetism, and the weak and strong nuclear forces.

-In fact, all the fundamental laws of physics with the exception of the Second Law of Thermodynamics (entropy) are valid whether you move time forwards or backwards, resulting in the second law being used to describe the “one-way direction” of time’s arrow, and the movement from order to disorder.
-As Lee Billings stated on Scientific American:
+In fact, all the fundamental laws of physics with the exception of the Second Law of Thermodynamics (entropy) are valid whether you move time forward or backward, resulting in the second law being used to describe the “one-way direction” of time’s arrow, and the movement from order to disorder.
+As Lee Billings stated in Scientific American:

 “Whether through Newton’s gravitation, Maxwell’s electrodynamics, Einstein’s special and general relativity, or quantum mechanics, all the equations that best describe our Universe work perfectly if time flows forward or backward.”

 As a result, there has long been a discussion about whether or not time is actually real, or just subjective.
-Many scientists believe that all moments in time are equally real time, and as Einstein once famously said:
+Many scientists believe that all moments in time are equally real, and as Einstein once famously said:

 “The distinction between the past, present and future is only a stubbornly persistent illusion.”